xluo222/residential-pv-battery/README.md

 python3 summer_cost_optimization.py
 ```
 which produces `winter_battery_results.csv` and `summer_battery_results.csv`
+Feel free to mess around with the battery capacities and optimization variables and constraints in the two python files above.
 To see the calculations for the Fourier-smoothed residential load profiles, run this:
 ```
 python3 fourier_load.py